A Unified Hard-Constraint Framework for Solving Geometrically Complex PDEs: Theoretical Analysis

 \section{Theoretical Analysis}

 In Section~\ref{sec:extra_fields}, we introduce the \textit{extra fields} and reformulate the PDEs (from Eq.~\eqref{eq:genearl_PDE} and Eq.~\eqref{eq:general_bcs} to Eq.~\eqref{eq:pde_after_extra_field} and Eq.~\eqref{eq:bc_after_extra_field}).
-To further analyze the impact of this reformulation, we consider the following abstraction of 1D PDEs (Eq.~\eqref{eq_theo}) and the one after the reformulation (Eq.~\eqref{eq_theo_extra_fields})
+To further analyze the impact of this reformulation, we consider the following abstraction of 1D PDEs (Eq.~\eqref{eq_theo}) and the one after the reformulation (Eq.~\eqref{eq_theo_extra_fields}):

 where $L$ is an operator, $f$ is a source function, and $p_{i+1}= \diff{p_i}/\diff{x}, p_1 = \diff{u}/\diff{x}$ are the introduced extra fields.
 From the above equations, we can find that the orders of derivatives in the PDEs are reduced.
-Intuitively, as the PDEs are included in the loss function (see Eq.~\eqref{eq:toy_example_loss}), lower derivatives result in less accumulation of back-propagation, and thus stabilize the training process.
+Intuitively, as the PDEs are included in the loss function (see Eq.~\eqref{eq:toy_example_loss}), lower derivatives result in less numerical sensitivity and thus stabilize the training process.

 To formally explain this mechanism, without loss of generality, we consider a simple case (with proper Dirichlet BCs) where $L[\cdots]=\Delta u$, $f(x)=-a^2\sin{ax}$.
 And our ansatz is a single-layer neural network of \modify{width} $K$, i.e., $\hat{u}=\vc^\top \modify{\sigma}(\vw x+\vb)$, $\hat{p}=\vc_{p}^\top \modify{\sigma}(\vw x+\vb)$, where $\vc,\vw,\vb,\vc_{p}\in\mathbb{R}^K$, $\modify{\sigma}$ is an element-wise activation function (for simplicity, we take $\modify{\sigma}$ as $\tanh$).
 More details on the PDEs are given in Appendix~\ref{sec_a7_1}.
 Next, we focus on the gradients of the loss terms of the PDEs $\mathcal{F}$, since that of the BC stays the same during the reformulation.
 We state the following theorem. \begin{theorem}[Bounds for the Gradients of the PDE Loss Terms] Let $\bm{\theta}=(\vc,\vw,\vb)$, $\tilde{\bm{\theta}}=(\vc,\vw,\vb,\vc_p)$, and $\mathcal{L}_{\mathcal{F}}$ as well as $\tilde{\mathcal{L}}_{\mathcal{F}}$ be the loss terms corresponding to the original and transformed PDEs, respectively.
-We have the following bounds
+We have the following bounds:

 where $\circ$ is the element-wise multiplication, $\bm{1}$ is an all-ones vector, $\max(\cdot)$ is the element-wise maximum of vectors, and operations on vectors ($\lvert\cdot\rvert$, $(\cdot)^2$, etc) are element-wise operations. \end{theorem} The proof is deferred to Appendix~\ref{sec_a7_2}.
 We can find that $(\nabla_{\bm{\theta}}\mathcal{L}_{\mathcal{F}})^\top$ has a high-order relationship with the \modify{trainable} parameters $\bm{\theta}$.
 This often makes training unstable, as the gradients $(\nabla_{\bm{\theta}}\mathcal{L}_{\mathcal{F}})^\top$ may rapidly explode or vanish when $\bm{\theta}$ are large or small.
 After the reformulation, $({\nabla_{\tilde{\bm{\theta}}}\tilde{\mathcal{L}}_{\mathcal{F}}})^\top$ is associated with the parameters in a lower order, and some terms are controlled by $1$, alleviating this issue of the instability.
 We note that the improvement in stability comes from lower derivatives in the PDEs, and this mechanism does not depend on the specific form of the PDEs.
 In Section~\ref{sec:exp_abla_extra}, we empirically show that this mechanism is general, even for nonlinear PDEs.